 We’ve probably all seen those runway pictures of models wearing things you could never wear on a normal day.
-But that’s the point.
-This is called Wearable art.
-This form of art comes in many different variations.
-But what is it exactly?
+But that’s the point; it’s called Wearable Art.
+And, it comes in many different variations; but what is it exactly?

-Wearable art is also known as “artwear”.
-Wearable art always made by hand.
+Wearable art is also known as “artwear” is always made by hand.
 You can actually wear the pieces but they are mostly seen in exhibitions.
-The wearable art is an aesthetic that comes purely from the artist itself.
-It’s a serious business rather than thinking “how could someone wear this?”.
+Wearable art is an aesthetic that comes purely from the artist itself.
+It’s a serious business rather than thinking: how could someone wear this?
 The artwork is totally different from the mainstream fashion world, but it’s still related to it.
-Wearable art comes in forms of sculptural, knitted, leather, weaving, dyeing and sewing and
+Wearable art comes many forms like sculptural, knitted, leather, weaving, dyeing, and sewing and

-Wearable art appeared in the 60s, grew in the 70s and grew further in the beginning 2000’s.
-Some iconic Wearable art pieces are from Viktor and Rolf for their fall couture in 2015.
-And don’t forget the master in Wearable Art: Alexander Mcqueen.
-Mcqueen created countless of groundbreaking performances of this form of art.
+Wearable art appeared in the 60s, grew in the 70s and grew further in the beginning 2000s.
+Some of the most iconic pieces are from Viktor and Rolf as seen in their fall couture show from 2015.
+And don’t forget the master of Wearable Art – Alexander Mcqueen.
+Mcqueen created countless groundbreaking performances in this very art form.

-Also, cool: The brand Hacked By from van Slobbe and van Benthum.
-This brand is not particularly known for Wearable Art, but their pieces are innovative.
+What’s also cool is the brand Hacked By from van Slobbe and van Benthum.
+This brand is not particularly associated with this very contemporary industry, but their pieces are innovative.
 This is in a way that they find their origin in problems but thinks in opportunities.
 They do not believe in fast fashion and do believe in sustainability and equality.